Sandesh-03/Text-Summarization-/README.md

 ![Python](https://img.shields.io/badge/Python-Backend-yellow?logo=python&style=flat-square)
 ![License](https://img.shields.io/badge/License-MIT-green?style=flat-square)

 This repository contains a **Text Summarization Application** that leverages NLP techniques to summarize long pieces of text.
-The project includes a data ingestion pipeline and an organized logging system to track the data processing stages.
+The project includes a data ingestion pipeline and an organized logging system to track the data processing stages. ***Forked from the Krish Naik repository***

 ---